Nu Trend logo

 blocked shared sewer in Sydney

-Homeowners or even business owners in Sydney can underestimate the potential damage a water leak can cause because generally, you can’t see it.
-We have come across lots of situations where a water leak has caused damage to walls, floors, and other structural parts of a property that the owners had no idea it was happening.
+Homeowners or business owners in Sydney can underestimate the potential damage a water leak can cause because generally, you can’t see it.
+We have come across lots of situations where a water leak has caused damage to walls, floors, and other structural parts of a property but the owners had no idea it was happening.

 A water leak from a tap is the most common household problem any property owner will face.
 There are millions of tap hardware choices but they all have a common structure which is a series of seals, washers and rubbers.
 Over time these can either become loose, corode or perish due to age and the amount of use it gets.
 What the actual cause is will depend on the make, model and age of the tap fixture.
 Nu-Trend is a licensed plumber that can visit your site, assess the problem and repair the leak quickly for you.